lin-stephanie/astro-antfustyle-theme/src/content/blog/project-structure.md

 >
 > `.mdx` route files can import layouts and views directly, which keeps each page entry concise.
 >
-> They also pass through the theme’s remark/rehype pipeline, so page frontmatter and [OG image generation]((../about-open-graph-images/#how-this-theme-automatically-generates-og-images)) stay aligned with the rest of the site.
+> They are also loaded as the `pages` content collection in `src/content.config.ts`.
+This gives the OG image endpoint a structured way to query static pages, read their frontmatter, and [register page-specific image targets](../about-open-graph-images/#how-this-theme-automatically-generates-og-images) without relying on route files one by one.

 ## Other Notes